gear-foundation/gear-wiki/docs/examples/NFTs/concert.md

 >Hold a concert, turning of the FT (aka tickets) into NFTs; the hold a concert functionality is only available to the creator

 ### Init Config
-To successfully initialize a concert contract one should provide an ActorID of a GMT-1155 contract to hold all the tokens manipulations.
+To successfully initialize a concert contract, one should provide an ActorID of a GMT-1155 contract to hold all the token manipulations.
 The sender of this message becomes the owner of the contract.

 ```rust title="concert/io/src/lib.rs"
 pub struct InitConcert {